-Lawrence Lohr serves in J. Lohr Vineyards & Wines’ newly-created role of director of wine education.
+Lawrence Lohr serves in J. Lohr Vineyards & Wines’ role of director of wine education.
 In this capacity, Lawrence guides the development, implementation and presentation of J. Lohr’s wine education programs for trade, consumers, J. Lohr wine club members and the company’s in-house sales team.
 As a member of the Lohr family, Lawrence brings a unique depth of understanding, passion and effectiveness to his role.

 Lawrence grew up in the world of vineyards and winemaking with his two siblings and is the younger son of wine industry pioneer Jerry Lohr.
 Lawrence was exposed to the wine industry at an early age, from his vivid childhood memories of walking the vine rows with his father to teenage summers spent working on the bottling line.